seanhess/web-view/README.md

 cabal run
 ```

-You can import this flake's overlay to override your `haskellPackages` with the set we use to build `web-view` in this flake.
+You can import this flake's overlay to add `web-view` to all package sets.

 ```nix
 {